-[38] Compared to the seven sensors, OAFlux winds have the best agreement with buoy winds.
-The OAFlux/buoy pairs cluster more closely around the straight line (i.e., the ideal fit) than all other pairs, with the CCs for w, u, and v all above 0.96.
-OAFlux has the lowest RMS differences and the highest CC for all four quantities (w, dir, u, and v) (Table 4).
-Mean difference between OAFlux and buoy w is $-0.25 \text{ ms}^$ well within the instrument accuracy of $\pm 0.3 \text{ ms}^{-1}$ .
+Compared to the seven sensors, OAFlux winds have the best agreement with buoy winds.
+The OAFlux/buoy pairs cluster more closely around the straight line (i.e. the ideal fit) than all other pairs, with the CCs for w, u, and v all above 0.96.
+OAFlux has the lowest rms differences and the highest CC for all four quantities (w, dir, u, and v) (Table 4).
+Mean difference between OAFlux and buoy w is -0.25 ms-1, well within the instrument accuracy of ±0.3ms-1.
 Among the seven sensors, the statistics of w from the four radiometers (SSMI, SSMIs, and AMSRE) is comparable to the scatterometer retrievals (QuikSCAT and ASCAT).
-WindSat w is in good agreement with buoy w, but there is a significant RMS difference (rms > 50 degree and CC < 0.4) in wind direction.
-It has been reported that the accuracy of the WindSat wind direction retrievals strongly depends on wind speed [Yueh and Wilson, 1999; Meissner and Wentz, 2002; Wentz et al., 2005].
-WindSat direction is comparable to that of OuikSCAT for wind speed greater than 7 ms-1, but the accuracy degrades rapidly for wind speed less than 5 ms-1.
+WindSat w is in good agreement with buoy w, but there is a significant rms difference (rms>50 degree and CC <0.4) in wind direction.
+It has been reported that the accuracy of the WindSat wind direction retrievals strongly depends on wind speed [Yueh and Wilson, 1999; Meissner and Wentz, 2002; Wentz et al. 2005].
+WindsSat direction is comparable to that of QuikSCAT for wind speed greater than $7ms^{-1}$, but the accuracy degrades rapidly for wind speed less than $5ms^{-1}$.
 It is likely that the poor comparison in wind direction in Figure 13 is due to large errors in WindSat wind direction of low winds.
-The large uncertainty in WindSat wind direction is the reason that only WindSat wind speed was included in the synthesis.
+The large uncertainty in WinSat wind direction is the reason that only WindSat wind speed was included in the synthesis.

-[39] Since OAFlux represents an ensemble mean in a sense, one would expect that the errors in OAFlux should drop by $\sim 1/(\text{sqrt}(N))$ compared to input sensors, where N is the number of sensors used.
+Since OAFlux represents an ensemble mean in a sense, one would expect that the errors in OAFlux should drop by ~1/(sqrt(N) compared to input sensors, where N is the number of sensors used.
 As is shown in Table 4, the reduction in errors made by OAFlux is not as steep as the theoretical projection.
 One main reason is that the errors in sensors are correlated and the covariances between N sensors are not zero (for instance, the correlation of errors between QuikSCAT and SSMI16 is 0.35).
 The considerable correlations between sensors impose a limit to the degree of error reduction that can be achieved by a synthesis.
 Nevertheless, the OAFlux synthesized daily wind products have an improved statistics of daily winds judged from either the total buoy comparison with 168,836 collocations or the two-year comparison with 7660 collocations.

-4.2.
-OAFlux Versus ERA-Interim
+4.2 OAFlux versus ERA-interim

-[40] ERA-interim winds are an auxiliary data set in the OAFlux synthesis to supply the background information when data are missing and to provide the first guess for wind direction during the least squares fitting.
+ERA-interim winds are an auxiliary dataset in the OAFlux synthesis to supply the background information when data are missing and to provide the first guess for wind direction during the least-squares fitting.
 ERA-interim is a practical simulation of the state of the atmosphere using a state-of-the-art assimilation system.
 Surface winds assimilated by ERA-interim include not only satellite passive microwave radiometers (SSMI, SSMIS, and AMSRE) and scatterometers (ERS-1, ERS-2, and QuikSCAT) but also in situ wind measurements from buoys and ships [Dee et al., 2011].
 OAFlux does not include in situ observations, but overlaps with ERA-interim in satellite data sources.
-OAFlux
+OAFlux and ERA-interim employ different methodologies (i.e., a statistical objective analysis versus an atmospheric general circulation model with data assimilation), but the mean spatial pattern of the near-surface wind circulation from the two systems are in good agreement (not shown).
+One question is then to what degree the synthesized fields represent an improvement over the ERA-interim reanalysis wind fields.